C Sharp (programming language): Distinguishing features

 Some notable features of C# that distinguish it from C, C++, and Java where noted, are:

 Portability

 By design, C# is the programming language that most directly reflects the underlying Common Language Infrastructure (CLI).
-Most of its intrinsic types correspond to value-types implemented by the CLI framework.
-However, the language specification does not state the code generation requirements of the compiler: that is, it does not state that a C# compiler must target a Common Language Runtime, or generate Common Intermediate Language (CIL), or generate any other specific format.
-Theoretically, a C# compiler could generate machine code like traditional compilers of C++ or Fortran.
+Most of its intrinsic types correspond to value-types implemented by the CLI (Common Language Infrastructure) framework.
+However, the language specification does not state the code generation requirements of the compiler: that is, it does not state that a C# compiler must target a Common Language Runtime (CLR), or generate Common Intermediate Language (CIL), or generate any other specific format.
+Some C# compilers can also generate machine code like traditional compilers of Objective-C, C, C++, Assembly and Fortran.